rfdrake/tel/README.md

 2. make
 3. make install

-When you're ready to go, you can instruct your users to run "mktelrc".
+When you're ready to install, you can instruct your users to run "mktelrc".
 This will prompt them for the username and password they use for routers, then write them to a .telrc2 file in their home directory.